Nguenda/DataDecider/README.md

 ## Collaboration
 Describe how you collaborated on the project, including how you communicated, divided tasks, and resolved conflicts.

-## Exploratory Analysis
-Highlight key insights gained from the exploratory analysis, such as docking setup, weather impact, and station-specific patterns.

 ## Model Performance Evaluation
 Present the performance evaluation of different models, including MSE comparison and other relevant metrics.